wiremock/api-template-library/amazonaws.com-mediastore-data/index.md

 ---
 slug: "amazonaws-com-mediastore-data"
-name: "AWS Elemental MediaStore Data Plane"
+title: "AWS Elemental MediaStore Data Plane"
 provider: "amazonaws.com"
 description: "An AWS Elemental MediaStore asset is an object, similar to an object\
   \ in the Amazon S3 service.
 Objects are the fundamental entities that are stored\